 This breakfast sandwich began as most of my sandwiches do, with a desire to bake some bread.
 This time it was making English muffins that inspired the whole recipe!
 Definitely something I’ll be making again, I mean… just look at em!

 If you’ve never made English muffins before, you should know that they’re a great bread to make in the summer as you don’t turn on your oven!
 All the cooking is done on the stovetop, keeping your kitchen cool(er).
-I used this Legendary English Muffin Recipe by Baking Steel if you want to fully follow along with me 🙂 .
+I veganized this Legendary English Muffin Recipe by Baking Steel if you want to fully follow along with me 🙂 .
+Just swap vegan butter in the dough and use an oil with a high smoke point like sunflower, canola, or avocado oil.

 As delicious as the muffins were on their own, with a dab of vegan butter melting on top, I started to crave something a bit more, dream a little bigger.
 It’s been known to happen 😛 .
 And so these vegan breakfast egg and sausage muffins were born!